CJuette/pibilight/README.md

 Then building should be fairly straightforward.
 In the main directory:

     mkdir build
-    make all
+    cd build
+    cmake ..
+    cmake --build .

-This should build a pibilight-executable in the main directory.
+This should build a pibilight-executable in the build directory.

 ### How to run as a service